-It was striking that although grasslands and mixed ecosystems were not the most popular system of study, increasing the number of cameras significantly increased the net abundance detection rate in these systems.
+It was striking that although grasslands and mixed ecosystems were not the most frequently Monitored? system of study and that increasing the number of cameras significantly increased the net abundance detection rate in these two systems.
 Arid and semi-arid systems are globally threatened with increased rates of anthropogenic changes, such as climate and land-use changes (Mahmoud and Gan 2018), and species in these regions face extensive ecological shifts (Barrows 2011; Bachelet et al. 2016).
-Our results offer new and exciting insight into the utility of camera traps as a tool in arid systems, particularly grasslands, for wildlife monitoring.
-One reason that animal abundance was higher in grasslands as opposed to other arid land may be due to the abundance of food, which conversely attracts prey (McDonald et al. 2015) This in turn attracts more mid-size or larger mammals that feed on mice or birds alongside the natural grass (Silveira, Jácomo, and Malzoni Furtado 2005), overall increasing the total observed animal abundance in the area.
-Similarly, mixed systems offer a greater habitat diversity (Felton et al. 2010); thus, naturally attracting a greater number of animals, potentially from a more diverse guild.
+SO PROPOSE WHY now… easy to spot animals?
+One reason that animal abundance was higher in grasslands as opposed to other arid land may be due to the abundance of food, which conversely attracts prey (McDonald et al. 2015) revise … This in turn attracts more mid-size or larger mammals that feed on mice or birds alongside the natural grass (Silveira, Jácomo, and Malzoni Furtado 2005), overall increasing the total observed animal abundance in the area confusion here sorry you need to much more direct and clear.
+Similarly, mixed systems support relatively higher habitat diversity (Felton et al. 2010) because they are comprised of???
+Many different types of plant species?? ; thus, naturally attracting a greater number of animals, potentially from a more diverse guild.
 Understanding how landscape-level differences influence animal assemblage in different ecosystems offers us valuable insight into the utility of camera traps in different regions.
+Still needs work.

+OK so Discussion needs one more hard and super clear edit by you :) then we are done!!

 Implications

-Anthropogenic changes influence species distribution in ways that intensive monitoring of local species in different regions will be critical for the maintenance of biodiversity and the implementation of management practices in the upcoming years.
-This synthesis provides novel insight into the utility of camera traps as a tool in monitoring changes in wildlife populations and shows promising outcomes for conservation and restoration strategies.
-Camera traps are a powerful instrument whose popularity in wildlife research has increased tremendously (Forrester et al. 2016).
-In the years to come, not only will their popularity increase as a stand-alone tool but we will also see a rise in their cross implementation in AI and machine-learning environmental monitoring studies (Tabak et al. 2019; Willi et al. 2019).
-Future challenges for researchers will not only include finding common data formats to facilitate the easier transfer of storage and data, but also well-planned experimental designs to maximize the extent of surveys.
-Experimental designs need to consider the physical size of species, the ecosystem of study, landscape features, the benefits and disadvantages of using bait, and the size and range of populations.
+Anthropogenic changes influence species distribution in ways revise that intensive monitoring of local species in different regions will be critical for the maintenance of biodiversity and the implementation of management practices revise - weak.
+This synthesis provides both a critical insight into experimental design considerations associated with sampling effort and of the relative efficacy of camera traps as a tool in monitoring changes in wildlife populations in different ecosystems.
+Camera traps are a powerful instrument whose popularity in wildlife research has increased tremendously (Forrester et al. 2016)??/ so??. revise… we will also see a rise in their cross implementation in AI and machine-learning environmental monitoring studies (Tabak et al. 2019; Willi et al. 2019). revise..
+KEEP on target with what this study did… lol Experimental designs need to consider the physical size of species, the ecosystem of study, landscape features, the benefits and disadvantages of using bait, and the size and range of populations.
 Obvious next steps to our study would be to test range and placement relative to the ecosystem of study.
+Needs more punch.

 Acknowledgments